Chapter 1. Introduction to Prompt Engineering

 Yet another aspect of prompt engineering at this level of sophistication involves giving the LLM-based application tools that allow the LLM to reach out into the real world by making API requests to read information or to even create or modify assets that are available on the internet.
 For instance, an LLM-based email application might receive this input from a user: “Send Diane an invitation to a meeting on May 5.”
 This application would use one tool to identify Diane in the user’s contacts list and then use a calendar API to look up her availability before finally sending an email invitation.
 As these models get cheaper and more powerful, just imagine the possibilities available with the APIs already at our disposal today!
 Prompt engineering here is critical.
 How will the model know which tool to use?
 How will it use the tool in the correct way?
 How will your application properly share the information from the tool execution with the model?
 What do we do when the tool usage results in some sort of error state?
 We will talk about all of this in Chapter 8.

 The final level of sophistication that we cover in this book is how to provide the LLM application with agency—the ability to make its own decisions about how to accomplish broad goals supplied by the user.
 This is clearly on the frontier of our capabilities with LLMs, but research and practical exploration are underway.
 Already, you can download AutoGPT and supply it with a goal, and it will take off on a multistep process to gather the information it needs to accomplish the goal.
 Does it always work?
 No. Actually, unless the goal is quite constrained, it tends to fail at the task more often than it succeeds.
 But giving LLM applications some form of agency and autonomy is still an important step toward exciting future possibilities.
-You’ll read our take on this in Chapter 8 and Chapter 9.
+You’ll read our take on this in Chapters 8 and 9.

 Conclusion